 The option to unsend email is a feature that allows for retracting your message after sending it so you can make appropriate edits, add an attachment, or forgo sending it altogether.

 Unfortunately, Yahoo.ca doesn't offer anything like an “unsend” or “undo send” feature in its interface.

 Good news though!
-Yahoo.ca supports IMAP, so you can access the read receipt feature through a desktop email client like Mailbird.
+Yahoo.ca supports IMAP, so you can access the “undo send” feature through a desktop email client like Mailbird.

-To access that valuable read receipt feature when sending an email from your Yahoo.ca account, just follow the steps below.
-You'll be able to try the "read receipts" feature using Mailbird for free.
+In order to access the “undo send” email feature with your Yahoo.ca, just follow the steps described below.
+You'll be able to try this feature in Mailbird for free.

 Download and install Mailbird